UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 chmod +x scripts/*.sh
 ```
 3. Create a list of samples named `sample_list.txt`.

+>[!WARNING]
+> What should go in your sample_list?
+The sample list will be used for all-vs-all mapping in the first step of the pipeline.
+Scientifically speaking, we prefer to map all-vs-all samples that correspond to the same ecological group (splitting samples by where in the water column they occur, some kind of important soil characteristics, etd.).
+The idea is to use differential coverage across samples of a similar type to better bin low-abundance or hard to bin genomes.
+> Therefore when you make a list, you can make a list for each group. for example, if you have 1 sample list for Depth1-5m, Depth6-10m, and Depth11-lower, you will run binning_wf 3 times.

 ```
 nano sample_list.txt
 # write your samples
 # save and exit editor
 ```

 4. Use the helper scripts and templates to create a .dag for all your samples, and an "ultimate_dag" file that will connect all your subdags.

 Usage: `bash create_custom_dag.sh <samples_list> <netid> <path to checkm DB> <path to GTDB database>`